dansgithubuser/dlal/README.md

 todo
 ----
+- switch fully to python3
 - samples per callback -> samples per evaluation
+- document skeleton and components

+- save and load system
+	- midi controllee, all components

 - need to design for more than one person interacting at once with common devices (phones)
 	- webify interfaces
 		- system editor

-- audio select input and output
-- soundscape: estimate amount of time that recording can last

-- save and load system
-	- midi controllee, all components

-- audiobro
-	- piano
-	- vibrato
-	- pitch slide
-	- long-term commander
-	- render to file
-	- new ideas

-- bunch of simple components
-	- midi logic
-		- multiply by harmony
-		- multiply by rhythm
-		- random note
-		- random rhythm
-		- add/subtract/divide/multiply note
-	- adsr
-	- sine, triangle, square, saw, noise
-	- enough to make a bassline, snare, bass drum, chords, cymbal, wind sound
-	- look to modular synths for examples
 - system editor
 	- queue and commit changes
 	- remove components